cnvdya/AWSCloudProject1/GitappCode/README.md

     Course: Cloud Technologies
     Professor: Sanjay Garje
     ISA: Divyankitha Urs
-    Student: Vidya Coimbatore Nand Kumar
+    Student: Vidya CN
     Linkedin url : www.linkedin.com/in/vidya-n-

 ## About App:
 The application called travelogue creates a blog for people who want to share their travel experience.
 It is hosted on amazon cloud.
-It leverages numerous cloud services provided by aws to make it highly available and scalable.
+It leverages numerous cloud services like EC2, ELB, RDS, LAMBDA, S3, CLOUDFRONT to make it highly available and scalable.

 ## Features offered:
 Once the user logins to travelogue, he can perform following operations: